Back to controls

 References

-1. https://docs.microsoft.com/en-us/azure/storage/blobs/security-recommendations#encryption-in-transit
+1. https://learn.microsoft.com/en-us/azure/storage/common/storage-require-secure-transfer

-2. https://docs.microsoft.com/en-us/cli/azure/storage/account?view=azure-cli-latest#az_storage_account_list
+2. https://learn.microsoft.com/en-us/azure/storage/common/storage-network-security-overview

-3. https://docs.microsoft.com/en-us/cli/azure/storage/account?view=azure-cli-latest#az_storage_account_update
+3. https://learn.microsoft.com/en-us/security/benchmark/azure/security-controls-v3-data-protection#dp-4-encrypt-sensitive-information-in-transit

 Remediation guidance

-3. Set Secure transfer required to Enabled
+3. Set Secure transfer required to Enabled.

 Azure CLI